zydou/arti/doc/FAQ.md

 ## Should I use Arti?

-As of mid-June 2021: probably not yet.
+As of mid-October 2021: only if you are interested in helping us find bugs!